Jump toUpdate content

 • Choose your storage type and capacity.
 Two types of storage are available:

-• Block SSD Storage - With this type, your storage is decoupled from your compute resources.
-You can increase your storage space without changing your node type, with no downtime.
+• Block Storage Legacy: With this type, your storage is decoupled from your compute resources.
+You can increase your storage space without changing your node type.
 You can define your storage capacity by entering the desired amount in the box.
-You can increase your volume to up to 10 TB.
+The volume can be increased up to 10 TB.

 • Add a name and set a password for your user.